 Total Medical Expenses

-It’s important to keep accurate records of your medical expenses, including health insurance premiums paid, to support your deduction claims.
+It’s essential to keep accurate records of your medical expenses, including health insurance premiums paid, to support your deduction claims.
 Retirees should consider consulting with a tax professional or utilizing tax preparation software to ensure they maximize their deductions and comply with all requirements.

 Other Considerations for Retirees and Health Insurance Deductions